The Top 6 Apps for Thriving

 Technology has forever changed the way we interact with others.
 Today’s emerging adults are growing up alongside the Internet.
 Consequently, this has significantly impacted family relationships.

 For example, in a study conducted by the Barna Group, parents reported that their children spend an average of five hours a day using an electronic device.
 Many parents find this unsettling and even challenging.

 While technology can have several negative effects on youth development, it can also provide many positive benefits.
-Psychologist and executive director of the Thrive Center, Pamela Ebstyne King argues that technology should be viewed as a potential source of transformation, and not just mere information.
+Psychologist and Executive director, Dr. Pam King, argues that technology should be viewed as a potential source of transformation, and not just mere information.
 Therefore, when used appropriately, technology can help us thrive in our beliefs, values, relationships, and purpose.

 Technology will always be present in our lives.
 So, how can we encourage appropriate tech usage in today’s youth and in ourselves?
 Our research team has provided recommendations on the top apps that can help your family form healthy technological habits.